codess-aus/PL-900/Bus_value.md

 Many Azure services, including Cosmos DB, are supported by Power Platform.
 Data stored in Cosmos DB can be analyzed using Power Bl.

+## Power Platform Analytics.
+With Power Platform Analytics you can access reports about usage, the location where users are accessing the solutions from, and measure Microsoft Dataverse storage.

+## Microsoft 365 admin center.
+This service creates new users in Power Platform, manages their license assignment and manages billing and payment methods.

+## Microsoft Intune.
+This service manages and enforces settings or policies in mobile devices.

+## Azure Stream Analytics.
+This is a streaming engine that provides real-time analytics and processes high volumes of streaming data from multiple sources.